swaraj-das/Collect-your-GamingTools/Contributing.md

 - After committing your changes, click the "Push origin" button in the top right corner of GitHub Desktop to push your changes to your forked repository on GitHub.

 7. **Create a Pull Request:**
-- Go to the GitHub website and navigate to your fork of the Project-Guidance repository.
+- Go to the GitHub website and navigate to your fork of the project repository.
 - You should see a button to "Compare & pull request" between your fork and the original repository.
 Click on it.

 8. **Review and Submit:**